YiVal/YiVal/README.md

 **YiVal is a versatile platform and framework that streamlines the evaluation and enhancement of your Generative AI applications.**
-It empowers you to
-generate better results, reduce latency, and decrease inference cost easily.
-Depending on your knowledge and comfort level, YiVal will help you simultaneously optimize prompts, model metadata, model parameters, and retrieval configurations.
-You can easily customize your test data, evaluation methods, and enhancement strategies, all in one place.
-Enhance and evaluate everything with ease!
+Just as Weights & Biases optimizes your ML workflow, YiVal enables you to simultaneously and seamlessly tune your GenAI app prompts, adjust Retrieval(RAG) configurations, and fine-tune model parameters.
+This empowers you to achieve improved results, minimize latency, and reduce inference costs with ease!

 [Check out our quickstart guide!][1]